 How I Racked Up More Than $100,000 in Debt

 I graduated from a small private college in 2011 with about $35,000 in student loans.
-I went straight into grad school and my loans were deferred.
-Since I didn’t have to make regular payments during the three years I worked part-time toward my master’s degree, I didn’t -- and it was the biggest mistake I ever made.
+I went straight into grad school, and my lender deferred my loans.
+Since I didn’t have to make regular payments during the three years I worked part-time toward my master’s degree, I didn’t — and it was the biggest mistake I ever made.

 I was always fully aware of my loans and the amount of interest that was accruing on them.
 But for some reason, I wanted to pay off a big chunk of my loans all at once.
-This sounds great, but in reality, it meant that while I was building up that extra money in my savings account, my loans were growing even faster due to interest -- which, for most of them, is 6.8%.
+This sounds great, but in reality, it meant that while I was building up that extra money in my savings account, my loan balances were growing even faster due to interest — which, for most of them, is 6.8%.

-In my defense, I did pay almost $15,000 upfront while I was in grad school for various expenses, including tuition, parking passes and those vague “student activity fees.”
-It didn’t directly add to my loan balance, but it did mean that I couldn’t put that money toward paying off the loans -- so the balance kept on growing.
+In my defense, I did pay almost $15,000 upfront while I was in grad school for various expenses, including tuition, parking passes and those vague student activity fees.
+It didn’t directly add to my loan balance, but it did mean I couldn’t put that money toward paying off the loans — so the balance kept on growing.

 Chipping Away at My Debt

-Last fall, I woke up from my delusion of paying it all off at once and decided to get serious about paying off my debt.
+Last fall, I awoke from my delusion of paying it all off at once and decided to get serious about paying off my debt.
 In September, I paid off the remaining $7,000 on my car loan so I could focus solely on my student debt.

-In October, I put $6,000 towards my student loans.
-In the following months, November through April, I paid an average of $1,400 a month towards my student loans.
+In October, I put $6,000 toward my student loans.
+In the following months, November through April, I paid an average of $1,400 a month toward my student loans.
 In seven months, I knocked $14,400 off my student loans.
 If you include my car loan, I paid off $21,400 of debt between September 2014 and April 2015.

 However, if you look at my total balance in October and now, you’ll notice that the difference is only $11,435.
 Why?
 Even as I’m paying down my loans, interest continues to accrue and add to the balance.
 It’s like taking 14,000 steps forward, then 3,000 steps back.